golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 ```
 ```

-It might also be  a good idea to clean also Ray configuration cache files:
+It might also be a good idea to clean up Ray's configuration cache files:
 ```bash
 rm /tmp/ray-config-*
 ```